vijusudhi/cltr_web_app/README.md

 #### Have you ever searched for *notbremsassistent* in a regular search engine and felt you still missed out search results just because you searched in German?
-Wouldn't you expect better and relevant results in other languages, as well?
+Wouldn't you expect better and relevant results from other languages, as well?

 To motivate further, check what Google gives as search results for the same query (though in different languages).
-Do note the number of search results and the language of results retrieved.
+You may note the number of search results and the language of results retrieved and try to answer the question that follows.

 <table><tr>
 <td> <img src="en_result.png" alt="" style="width: 300;"/> </td>
 <td> <img src="de_result.png" alt="" style="width: 300;"/> </td>
 </tr></table>

-Does such a language-restricted search do justice to your comprehensive information need?
+> Does such a language-restricted search do justice to your comprehensive information need?

 ## Why do I need a CLTR system?